-The new Federal Fuel Charge (Carbon Tax) will be effective April 1, 2019 in Saskatchewan, Manitoba and Ontario and July 1, 2019 in Nunavut and Yukon (collectively referred to as "Listed Provinces").
+The Federal Fuel Charge (Carbon Tax) took effective April 1, 2019 in Saskatchewan, Manitoba and Ontario and July 1, 2019 in Nunavut and Yukon (collectively referred to as "Listed Provinces").
 The Fuel Charge rates are as follows for the most commonly sold fuel products:

 |April 1, 2019||April 1, 2020||April 1, 2021||April 1, 2022|

 Exemptions for Farmers

 There is also an exemption for fuel that is sold to a farmer if and only if all of the following criteria are met:

 - the fuel is "qualifying farm fuel" (which is defined as gasoline or diesel that is for use exclusively in the operation of eligible farming machinery and that all or substantially all of the fuel is for use in the course of eligible farming activities).
 [Note that propane is not exempt for farmers]

 - the fuel is delivered to the farmer at a farm (no exemptions at a gas bar);